What changes about a filtration upgrade once you cross into Malibu

 The opening visit for a Malibu filtration upgrade is short on opinion and long on observation.
 We measure or photograph fan capability, smoke mode, and maintenance access, log the SCE and SoCalGas service context, and write down what the Coastal hills climate is asking the system to handle.
 Equipment selection comes after, not before.

-Local building reality for a Malibu filtration upgrade
+Field realities behind a Malibu filtration upgrade

 Local proof angle for Malibu filtration upgrade.